siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 an analogy to the dielectric case — it is the dielectric mechanism, with the second arm supplying the response sector instead of the medium.

-The first beam splitter only prepares two coherent arm beams.
-The loading question belongs to recombination, not to the initial split (see @sec:split).

 At equal-beam recombination, the arm amplitudes are equal, so each arm is the full-amplitude in-phase response to the other: $k=1$.
 The dielectric formula then gives directly